whdesigns/vegan_detox_website/README.md

 This is a legal requirement even though the site is not ecommerce related.
 As long as personal information is being collected e.g. email addresses, then a policy will be required to specify that we will not share or sell any personal information to third parties.

-Images of the privacy policy can be seen below:
+Wireframes can be seen below:

 ![](imgs/privacy_policy_desktop.png)
 ![](imgs/privacy_policy_mobile.png)